Artakarak/SQL_Data_Job_Analysis/README.md

 ### Insights
 From the analysis, several general insights emerged:

-1. **Top-Paying ML Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $325,000!
+1. **Top-Paying ML Jobs**: The highest-paying jobs for MLs that allow remote work offer a wide range of salaries, the highest at $325,000!
 2. **Skills for Top-Paying Jobs**: High-paying ML jobs require Python as a minimum, though also require cloud based skills along with AI specific packages.
 3. **Most In-Demand Skills**: Python is also the most demanded skill in the ML job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries**: Specialized skills, such as Haskell and Julia, are associated with the highest average salaries, indicating a premium on niche expertise.